wvlet/airframe/docs/src/main/tut/docs/index.md

 val d = newDesign .bind[AppConfig].toInstance(AppConfig("Hello Airframe!"))

-// Create a new session
-d.withSession { session=>
-  // AppConfig in the design will be used to build MyApp class val app = session.build[MyApp] // new MyApp(AppConfig("Hello Airframe!"))
+// Create MyApp.
+AppConfig in the design will be used d.build[MyApp]{ app => // new MyApp(AppConfig("Hello Airframe!"))
+  // Do something with app
 }
+// Session will be closed here
 ```

 ### In-Trait Injection